padeir0/anu/readme.md

 named parameters are not available, in this case the compiler must return an error.

-The parameters of a procedure must be of *identical* type to the formal parameters defined in the procedure declaration, if named parameters are not used, the order is important, and each parameter must match the parameters in the declaration in order.
-If named parameters are used, each parameter must be of *identical* type to the respectively named formal parameter in the procedure declaration.
+The parameters of a procedure must be of *assignable* type to the formal parameters defined in the procedure declaration, if named parameters are not used, the order is important, and each parameter must match the parameters in the declaration in order.
+If named parameters are used, each parameter must be of *assignable* type to the respectively named formal parameter in the procedure declaration.
 You can't mix and match ordered and named parameters.